rhthsa/openshift-demo/acs.md

   - Remediation:
       ↳ Specify the requests and limits of CPU and Memory for your deployment.
   - Violations:
-      - CPU limit set to 0 cores for container 'backend'
+      - CPU limit set to 0 cores for container 'mr-white'
-      - CPU request set to 0 cores for container 'backend'
+      - CPU request set to 0 cores for container 'mr-white'
-      - Memory limit set to 0 MB for container 'backend'
+      - Memory limit set to 0 MB for container 'mr-white'
-      - Memory request set to 0 MB for container 'backend'
+      - Memory request set to 0 MB for container 'mr-white'

   In case of emergency, add the annotation {"admission.stackrox.io/break-glass": "ticket-1234"} to your deployment with an updated ticket number